pgcentralfoundation/pgrx/DESIGN-DECISIONS.md

 The most common context is the `CurrentMemoryContext`.
 Executing code is run with `CurrenteMemoryContext` set to a valid context and generally doesn't need to know how long it lives.
 Except more often then not, executing code needs to decide how long some allocated bytes live.
-It's quite common for Postgres internals, and extensions, to "switch to" a different, longer-lived `MemoryContext`, allocate some bytes, and switch back to the previous `CurrentMemoryContext`.
+It's quite common for Postgres internals, and extensions, to "switch to" a differently-lived `MemoryContext`, allocate some bytes, and switch back to the previous `CurrentMemoryContext`.
 Failure to do so can result in, at least, use-after-free bugs.

 Rust, on the other hand, decides **at compile time**, when allocated memory should be freed.
 The Rust compiler also